Skip to main content

 Use this dashboard to:

-• Identify the read versus write ratio of your application queries.
-Adjusting indexes to improve query performance.
+• Identify read versus write ratio of your application queries.
+This helps you to adjust indexes to improve query performance.

 Query Logs